 - Vermont Electric Utilities: It is important for Tree Wardens to build a working relationship with their local electric utility company.
 The following link provides a map of Vermont electric utility service territories: VT Electric Utilities Service Map

 - Tree Ordinances/Policies: A tree ordinance is a formal long-term policy for dealing properly and effectively with tree care and public policy.
-The following is a link to resources to assist in developing an ordainance or policy, and examples of communities in Vermont that have enacted a tree ordinance or policy: Public Policy
+The following is a link to resources to assist in developing an ordinance or policy, and examples of communities in Vermont that have enacted a tree ordinance or policy: Public Policy